jakartaee/jakarta.ee/content/news/developer-guide-for-jakarta-ee-10-and-microprofile-6.0/_index.md

 Open Liberty lists specification differences for Jakarta EE versions and MicroProfile versions.
-Refer to [this doc page](https://openliberty.io/docs/latest/reference/diff/jakarta-ee10-diff.html) lists the behaviour differences from Jakarta EE 9.1 to Jakarta EE 10 and [this page](https://openliberty.io/docs/latest/reference/diff/mp-50-60-diff.html) for the differences between MicroProfile 5.0 and MicroProfile 6.0.
+Refer to [this doc page](https://openliberty.io/docs/latest/reference/diff/jakarta-ee10-diff.html) for the behaviour differences from Jakarta EE 9.1 to Jakarta EE 10 and [this page](https://openliberty.io/docs/latest/reference/diff/mp-50-60-diff.html) for the differences between MicroProfile 5.0 and MicroProfile 6.0.
 To learn more on Jakarta EE, MicroProfile as well as other cloud native technologies, checkout the [Open Liberty Guides](https://openliberty.io/guides/).
 To create your cloud native applications using MicroProfile 6.0 and Jakarta EE 10, use [Open Liberty starter ](https://openliberty.io/start/)to start coding.

 ## Useful links